mpf0909/pathology_part_II_project/README.md

 pip install --upgrade openslide-python
 ```
 - Install [QuPath 0.3.2](https://github.com/qupath/qupath) and add a symbolic link ``"qupath"`` pointing to the QuPath executable binary in a folder added to your PATH.
-- Create patches for aligned H&E and IHC WSIs (edit file path in extract_patches_from_directory.py as required)
+- Create patches for aligned H&E and IHC WSIs (edit file path in extract_patches_from_directory.py as required, code written by Dr Florian Jaeckle)
 ```
 python extract_patches_from_directory.py
 ```